ajcousins/roh-presentation/README.md

 <!--INSERT IMAGE-->

 ## Design and Development
+- The project was built with React and TypeScript on the front end, with Redux used for state management.
+Material UI was used for its React component library- mainly for the dashboard and form elements.
+I also used SASS with BEM class naming for organisation.
+The back end was built with Node.js, Express with a GraphQL endpoint which queries a MongoDB database.
+Firebase firestore was also used for image storage.
+- The use of Redux made sense to me on the front-end, as a way to manage state globally, especially for several form elements and the search dashboard itself.
+The user query made to the server is quite long and complex- so it made sense to break up the components into parts that could discretely manage each slice of the state in Redux.
+- TypeScript was a new language for me and I intended to learn as I built.
+But looking back, the use of TypeScript I believe was a good design decision.
+A good example are the props for React elements containing product information.
+The 'product' prop could be typechecked against a 'product' type and ensured no fields were missing when passing this through multiple components.
 - When planning Light Lookup, the app had a long list of features I wanted to implement.
 However I quickly realised it would be several months before I would be able to deploy anything useable.
-- I get around this, I have planned to structure the delivery in several phases which make sense to me.
+- To overcome this, I have planned to structure the delivery in several phases which make sense to me.
 Version 1 is the minimum viable product, which is able to perform complex queries, add a basic manufacturer profile and add single products.
 The aim was to release this version as quickly as possible in around a 3 week timeframe for some initial feedback from a few lighting designers.

 ![alt text](https://github.com/ajcousins/roh-presentation/blob/main/planning_01.png "Project Planning")